 GNU Screen: The Original

 Screen has been around since 1987.
-It’s installed everywhere, it works, it’s ugly.
+It’s installed everywhere, it works, and it looks like it was designed in 1987.

 Basic Usage